Rivalry: Origin and meaning

 psychological involvement and perceived stakes".
 More modern research has also identified similarity, proximity, and history of competition as necessary antecedents for the establishment of a rivalry, while others have suggested that incivility may reduce the need for a history of competition to solidify the rival relationship.

 Archrival

 Where a person or entity has multiple rivals, the most significant one may be called an archrival.
-In fiction, it is common for a recurring heroic character to have an archrival or archenemy to serve as a foil to the hero.
-However, an archrival may also be distinguished from a nemesis, with the latter being an enemy whom the hero cannot defeat (or who defeats the hero), even while not being a longstanding or consistent enemy to the hero.
+In fiction, it is common for a recurring heroic character to have an archrival or archenemy to serve as a foil to the hero, but an archrival may also be distinguished from a nemesis, with the latter being an enemy whom the hero cannot defeat (or who defeats the hero), even while not being a longstanding or consistent enemy to the hero.

 Friendly rivalries

 A rivalry in which competitors remain at odds over specific issues or outcomes, but otherwise maintain civil relations, can be called a friendly rivalry.
 Institutions such as universities often maintain friendly rivalries, with the idea that "[a] friendly rivalry encourages an institution to bring to the fore the very best it has to offer, knowing that if it is deficient, others will supersede it".
 In some instances, institutions such as corporations, sports leagues, or military units, may encourage friendly rivalries between subsets within that institution.
 For example, in the 1870s, the British Army held a sports competition in which individual military units selected members to compete against those selected by other units, for the purpose of engendering friendly rivalries between the units to promote internal cohesion.
 Such rivalries may also be encouraged in order to prompt individual members of those subsets to compete more productively.

 Interservice rivalries can occur between different branches of a country's armed forces, arising from the competition for limited resources among a nation's land, naval, and air forces.
 The term also applies to the rivalries between a country's intelligence services (e.g. CIA and FBI in the United States), or between the police and fire services of a city, such as the NYPD and FDNY.